 When moving agricultural equipment on a highway, you will need to know the type of equipment covered, as well as situations requiring a permit as well as restrictions, when escort vehicles are required and designated highways.
-There may be times when you require a permit.
-This depends on the type of equipment being moved, as well as the time of day and the highway you’re using.
+There may be times when you do not require a permit to haul farm machinery This depends on the type of equipment being moved, as well as the time of day and the highway you're using.

 The following are considered farm equipment: